 - Wear and tear to the inside of the joint - for example, wear and tear to the cartilage.
 Sometimes this is due to a type of arthritis called osteoarthritis.
 This problem tends to affect older rather than younger people.

-- Certain types of arthritis.
+- Certain other types of arthritis.
 Arthritis means inflammation in a joint.
 There are different kinds of arthritis.
-For example, rheumatoid arthritis and gout are both types of arthritis which may affect various joints in the body, and they can sometimes affect the jaw joint.
+For example, rheumatoid arthritis and gout are both types of arthritis which may affect various joints in the body and they can sometimes affect the jaw joint.

 - Injury to the TMJ or to its cartilage disc can cause TMJ pain.

 Often, the diagnosis is made on the basis of your symptoms and a doctor's examination.
 In many cases, no tests are necessary if you are healthy and have symptoms that are typical of a TMJ disorder.
 Possible tests are:

 - Blood tests which may be helpful to look for signs of inflammation, or to rule out other causes of pain in that area.